russelporosky/ngx-boilerplate/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Continuous integration

+An `npm run test:ci` exists that runs tests a single time and uses a headless browser.
+This is used by the GitHub workflow for linting and testing the project.

+Since the environment can't be built without a `.env` file in the environment folder, the workflow simply copies `.env.example` to `projects/browser/src/environments/.env` to allow the build process to succeed.
+If your tests rely on specific environment values, you'll need to create repository secrets through GitHub that contains those values (which keeps things like API keys out of the repository itself), *or* put default values into the `.env.example` file, with the understanding that those values will become part of the repository once you commit that change.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.